 Social with other animals:

-They can easily be kept in a home that already has other pets including birds like parrots, cats, and other dog breeds.
+They can easily be kept in a home that already has other pets including cats and other dog breeds.
 While on regular walks or in the dog park, they express their friendly behavior towards other dogs and are more likely to play with them.

 Easy to Train: